 "My child will never finish his applications on time!"

 Parents have plenty of experience meeting deadlines and filling out applications for everything from jobs to credit cards.
 Why, they wonder, is it taking my kid so darned long to fill out his college applications?
 The truth is, most students work at their own speed when it comes to getting a handle on college applications.
 They may be uncertain of how to begin, or they may be temporarily stalled by sheer panic at the monumental task of typing in their social security number.
 Eventually, most students will get down to work and get their applications out before the deadline (granted, sometimes moments before the deadline, but still, on time).

 "My child will be rejected everywhere!"

-Every parent has this fear at some point.
-While there are occasional stories in the media of students finding themselves denied everywhere, the vast majority of students who have developed a thoughtful and realistic list of colleges, and treated each application with seriousness, will find themselves having some solid choices come April.
-Even if the worst happens, it is not the end of the world.
-Many colleges still have openings for the fall into May and later, and will take a look at a last minute application or two.
-And, a gap year can give students a much-needed chance to reassess where they would fit in best, and to re-apply with an even better application next year.
+Almost every parent has this fear at some point.
+The media likes to play up stories of students being denied at every college they apply to, but, in truth, the vast majority of students find themselves with solid college choices as long as they have applied to a thoughtful and realistic list of colleges, and treated each application with seriousness.
+Even if the worst happens, and a student ends up unhappy with their choices, it is not the end of the world.
+Many colleges still have openings for the fall into May and later and will take a look at a last minute application or two.
+A gap year can also give students a much-needed chance to reassess where they would fit in best and to re-apply with an even better application the following year.
 Help your child to choose a realistic college list for their admissions profile and encourage them to put together an application that does a good job of reflecting their personal strengths.
 The rest, as they say, is up to fate.
 Trust that things will work out for your child in the end, regardless of where he or she ends up attending college.

 Based in San Diego County, California, Carolyn Z. Lawrence is a private college admissions consultant who has helped hundreds of students from across the country find their college matches and their parents survive the college admissions roller coaster.